 Southern Jaguars fall 26-19 to Florida A&M

-BATON ROUGE - The Southern Jaguars couldn't get the stops when they needed them on defense and didn't play with a sense of urgency at the end of their SWAC match-up with Florida A&M and dropped their fourth game of the season and second in conference play with the 26-19 loss.
+BATON ROUGE - The Southern Jaguars couldn't get the stops when they needed them on defense and didn't play with a sense of urgency at the end of their SWAC match-up with Florida A&M and dropped their fourth game of the season and first in conference play with the 26-19 loss.

 The Jaguars had a shot at the end of the game with about 1:30 on the clock but couldn't get any offensive rhythm and relied on a chunk shot down the field into double coverage that was broken up by the Rattler defense to try to stay alive on fourth down.